 Sea-Bird focuses on delivering the most accurate calibrations possible, designing instruments that eliminate or minimize dynamic errors, and preserving initial accuracy throughout a deployment.
 Accuracy begins with stable sensors and circuits, and calibration in Sea-Bird’s state-of-the-art automated bath systems for temperature, conductivity, and dissolved oxygen.
 The calibration facilities are backed by an in-house metrology laboratory where primary standards in temperature (water triple point and gallium melting point) and conductivity (IAPSO Standard Seawater) are maintained.
 Calibration bath data, reference sensor stability, and standards data are monitored daily and regularly reviewed for consistency by the chief scientist.

 The economies of scale and efficiencies of automation also benefit customers by keeping calibration costs low, and by providing “new production” and “customer service” calibration capacity to keep pace with new instrument sales and support of the growing world-wide fleet of deployed instruments projected for the future.
-In 2015, these automated calibration systems performed a combined total of more than 40,000 complete sensor calibrations.

-For additional background information on our calibration systems:
+Additional background information on our calibration systems: